 DIM or Diindolylmethane is a component of I3C, also sold at health food stores and online.
 DIM was discovered over 10 years ago is a naturally occurring phytonutrient that is found in the cruciferous vegetables broccoli, Brussels sprouts, cabbage, and kale.
 You can ask your doctor about I3C or DIM, two dietary supplements sold at health food stores.
 In order for you to change IC3 to DIM there has to be adequate stomach acid.
 People over 40 years produce significantly less stomach acid.
 DIM may be a better choice if you are over 40 years old.
 Let’s talk about stomach acid for just a moment.

 Low stomach acid is very common in our society and is also (surprisingly) responsible for the increase of acid reflux.
 We are all so busy trying to suppress acid but the sphincter “breaks” because of long-term hypochlorhydria (low acid).
 If you are over 40 and eating lots of broccoli and Brussels sprouts to prevent cancer (because crucifers are known for cancer prevention) you may just be teasing yourself because you don’t have enough acid to convert the I3C you get from those foods, into enough DIM.
-You might be (and you need to ask your doctor) be better off on a DIM supplement sold widely in the US.
-DIM and I3C affect estrogen ratios and this can be measured with hormone panels (done with an overnight urine catch) with a lab such as Genova or Rhein.
+You might be be better off on a DIM supplement sold widely in the US.
+DIM and I3C affect the break-down of estrogen, and therefore your 2, 4 and 16 ratios.
+To determine what your ratios are, take an easy at-home hormone test kit called DUTCH COMPLETE.
+It’s an amazing test using new technology and I offer it directly for sale to consumers, because I’m one of their practitioners.

 DIM is completely natural, and it encourages formation of good estrogen metabolites, while decreasing the so-called bad estrogens that have been shown to be associated with migraines.
 In high doses, both I3C and DIM may lower thyroid hormone production.
 Not only can I3C and DIM help to calm painful menstrual cycles where appropriate, these compounds support prostate health, you really just need to have balance.
 Too much I3C or DIM can reduce estrogen (and thyroid) too much, causing other problems.